Mitsubishi Xforce

-The Mitsubishi Xforce (alternatively spelled XFORCE) is a subcompact crossover SUV (B-segment) manufactured by Mitsubishi Motors since 2023.
-In some markets in the Americas and Africa, it is marketed as the Mitsubishi Outlander Sport.
+The Mitsubishi Xforce (alternatively spelled XFORCE) is a subcompact SUV (B-segment) manufactured by Mitsubishi Motors since 2023.
+In some markets such as the Americas, Africa, and New Zealand, it is marketed as the Mitsubishi Outlander Sport.

-The Xforce was first shown as a concept car named the XFC Concept, that was first shown on 19 October in Ho Chi Minh City and then at the 2022 Vietnam Motor Show on 26 October.
+The Xforce was first shown as a concept car, named the XFC Concept, on 19 October in Ho Chi Minh City, and then on 26 October at the 2022 Vietnam Motor Show.
 The production version was unveiled at the 30th Gaikindo Indonesia International Auto Show on 10 August 2023.

 Overview

 Built on the same platform as the Xpander MPV, the Xforce uses an updated Mitsubishi Motors design language up front, being the latest evolution of the 'Dynamic Shield' theme.
 According to Mitsubishi Motors, Xforce is specifically tuned to offer heightened ride comfort on Southeast Asian roads, using a larger caster trail and quicker OA gear ratio in the front suspension, along with bigger-diameter rear shock absorbers.
 Active Yaw Control (AYC) is standard.
 The Xforce offers four driving modes depending on variant: Normal, Wet, Gravel and Mud.
 The 'Wet' mode is the first for a Mitsubishi Motors model.

-According to Takao Kato, president and CEO of Mitsubishi Motors, the company is working on an electrified variant of the SUV in the future, which may be launched in regions outside of ASEAN.

 Production of the Xforce started in October 2023 at MMKI plant in Cikarang, West Java, with first batch of the vehicle being handed to customers on 19 November 2023.
 Exports were commenced on 11 February 2024 to neighboring ASEAN countries, followed by other markets such as South Asia, Middle East, Africa and Latin America.